capysquash/pgsquash-engine/docs/user docs/quickstart.md

 4. Performs byte-level schema comparison using `pg_dump`
 5. Auto-generates compatibility layers for auth services (Supabase, Clerk)

-**If schemas match:** ✅ Safe to deploy—schemas are byte-for-byte identical **If schemas differ:** ❌ Shows detailed diff with exact mismatches and suggestions
+**If schemas match:** ☑ Safe to deploy - schemas are byte-for-byte identical **If schemas differ:** ☒ Shows detailed diff with exact mismatches and suggestions

 ## Common workflows